 Nikon Coolshot Pro II Stabilized Laser Rangefinder Review

+If your hands shake even the slightest bit while using many rangefinders, they will be useless to you.
+Nikon has mastered the antidote here, with its proprietary stabilization technology borrowed from its camera and lenses.
 In our testing, we deliberately trembled - and also did so unintentionally - while seeking the flag, and the view through the eyepiece held steady the entire time.
 And once it finds the flagstick, it locks onto it within 0.3 seconds by giving you visual and audible confirmation.

 The OLED eyepiece magnifies the view by 6x, so that zeroing in on a pin from out in the fairway is never a problem.
 Nor is finding objects from up to 1,200 yards away.
 Distance numbers and mode icons pop up in bright, high-visibility orangish-red.
 You’ll see them just fine against a grass background.